Go to contents

 Aquafaba meringues

-Replacing eggs in pastry is still a taboo for many people, however there are some ingredients that are slowly becoming more and more used and consequently better known, such as aquafaba, or chickpea cooking water.
+Replacing eggs in baking is still a taboo for many people, however, there are some ingredients that are slowly becoming more widely used and therefore better known, such as aquafaba, the cooking water from chickpeas.

-In fact, today we will use it to replace egg whites and make classic meringues.
+Today, in fact, we will use it to replace egg whites and make classic meringues.

-Using a planetary mixer will make the process easier but electric whisks are also fine, in fact I will use these to show you that it is possible to use them and obtain a nice meringue.
+Using a stand mixer will make the game easier, but electric whisks are also fine; in fact, I'll use these to show you that it's possible to use them to obtain a beautiful meringue.

-You have to be patient, aquafaba doesn't whip up in 2 minutes.
+You have to be patient, the aquafaba doesn't whip up in 2 minutes.

-How to make aquafaba: it is possible to make it at home, but if you always want to have the same result and be sure that it whips well, buy a jar of cooked chickpeas, drain them, keeping the water in the jar.
-Use this water instead of egg whites.
+How to make aquafaba: You can make it at home, but if you want consistent results and ensure it whips up well, buy a jar of cooked chickpeas, drain them, and save the remaining water.
+Use this water in place of egg whites.

 1